Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 **Node Structure**

 - Expanded: Supports clients that want to get more complete metadata about a node's position in the bounding volume hierarchy (BVH) and its immediate neighborhood.
 Each node index provides pointers to its parent, children, and sibling.
 Used by mesh-pyramids and points profiles.
 - Fixed-size: Supports paged access.
-Minimal structural elements: only the bounding volume, first child reference, child count, level of detail selection data, etc.  used by the Point Cloud profile.
+Minimal structural elements: only the bounding volume, first child reference, child count, level of detail selection data, etc.  Used by the Point Cloud profile.

 **Embedded Geometry**

-- Embedded geometry: as text (JSON) with other metadata within a feature data resource.
+- Included as text (JSON) with other metadata within a feature data resource.
 Supports profiles where run-length encoding of feature IDs along the vertex data is suboptimal.
 Typed array buffer and fixed format binary buffers are supported.
 Used by the points profile.

 **Binary Geometry**

-- for Voluminous, ready to render geometries and cached attributes.
-Typed array buffer and fixed format binary buffers are supported.  used by mesh pyramids (array buffer views using the Khronos Types Array specification) and point clouds (to support domain specific data compression).
+- For Voluminous, ready to render geometries and cached attributes.
+Typed array buffer and fixed format binary buffers are supported.
+Used by mesh pyramids (array buffer views using the Khronos Types Array specification) and Point Clouds (to support domain specific data compression).

 **Level of Detail Selection**

 Level of detail switch based on:

-- maxScreenThreshold - the screen size of the node's minimum bounding volume.
+- maxScreenThreshold: The screen size of the node's minimum bounding volume.
 Used by mesh pyramids
-- screenSpaceRelative - the scale of the node's minimum bounding volume.
+- screenSpaceRelative: The scale of the node's minimum bounding volume.
 Use by the points profile.
-- distanceRangeFromDefaultCamera: normalized distance of the node's minimum bounding volume from the camera.
+- distanceRangeFromDefaultCamera: Normalized distance of the node's minimum bounding volume from the camera.
 Used by the points profile.
-- effectiveDensity: estimation of the point density covered by the node.
-Use by point clouds.
+- effectiveDensity: Estimation of the point density covered by the node.
+Use by Point Clouds.

 ### I3S Defining Characteristics